 He was able to identify two main pain points: first, people didn’t want to wait in line and second, they wanted cheaper food.
 Another key insight was that eating was inherently a social activity, and if they could make ordering food a fun and social experience, they could potentially grow faster and engender more user love.
 Building on these insights, the team launched an MVP of Snackpass called Happy Hour that allowed restaurants to offer discounts and loyalty points to Yale students.

-Happy Hour’s first customer was Tan’s roommate, and the company’s first 100 customers came from flyers that the co-founders put up all around campus.
+The first customer of Happy Hour was Tan’s roommate, and the next 100 customers came from flyers that the co-founders put up all around campus.
 It quickly gained traction at Yale, reaching over 80% of the campus within a semester of launch with most Yale students using it at least once a week.
 There was so much demand that Tan, Marshall, and Cameron found themselves helping restaurants wash blenders and distributing orders to keep up.

 The initial value proposition for restaurants was that it would help them reach more customers and sell more food, while the value proposition for Yale students was that they could get access to deals on food and not have to wait in line.
 Another key feature that drove Snackpass’s early growth was gifting, which allowed people to send food and reward points to their friends.